 - Supervisors should not share or confirm any personally identifiable information regarding COVID-19 test results of direct reports or department members.

 Building hours and access

-- Some campus buildings have been operating with limited access and others, such as the Plemmons Student Union, Campus Dining facilities, and Belk Library and Information Commons, will reopen with special hours of operation and access restrictions.
-Please visit area websites for more information.
+- Some campus buildings will continue to operate with limited access and others, such as the Plemmons Student Union, Campus Dining facilities, and Belk Library and Information Commons, will operate with special hours of operation and access restrictions.
+Visit area websites for more information.